Waning Gibbous on

 Moon before descending node

-7 days after ascending node on 10 October 2008 at 00:38 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 5 days, until the lunar orbit crosses from North to South in descending node on 22 October 2008 at 18:00 in ♌ Leo.
+7 days after ascending node on 10 October 2008 at 00:38 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from North to South in descending node on 22 October 2008 at 18:00 in ♌ Leo.

 Moon before northern standstill

-11 days since the previous standstill on 5 October 2008 at 14:05 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.370°, the lunar orbit is extending northward over the next day to face maximum declination of ∠27.270° at the point of next northern standstill on 19 October 2008 at 00:21 in ♋ Cancer.
+11 days since the last southern standstill on 5 October 2008 at 14:05 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.370° the lunar orbit is extending northward over the next day to face maximum declination of ∠27.270° at the point of next northern standstill on 19 October 2008 at 00:21 in ♋ Cancer.

 Syzygy in 11 days